 5. Rim your inner waterline with a black kohl liner by gently pulling down on your eyelid with your finger then tracing the pencil back and forth.

 6. Coat your lashes with two coats of mascara.

 7. Using a foundation brush, pat a peach cream blush on the apples of your cheeks.
 You can find exactly where the apples of your cheeks are by smiling in a mirror.
 Again, blend any edges with your fingers or the sponge.

 8. Finish the look with a peach lip color.

-XO Amy NadineTags: amy nadine, beauty, Eyeshadow, lauren conrad, makeup, purple, the beauty department, tip, trend, tutorial
+XO Amy NadineTags: amy nadine, beauty, Eyeshadow, makeup, purple, the beauty department, tip, trend, tutorial